Euro-BioImaging/BatchConvert/README.md

 oezdemir@pc-ellenberg108:~$ batchconvert configure_ometiff
 Please enter value for noflat
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bfconvert defaults" s
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
 Please enter value for series
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bfconvert defaults" s
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
 Please enter value for timepoint
 Click enter if this parameter is not applicable
-Enter "skip" or "s" if you would like to keep the parameter´s current value, which is "bfconvert defaults" s
+Enter "skip" or "s" if you would like to keep the parameter´s current value, which is None s
 ...
 ...